Lexus India Announces an Esteemed Panel of Judges for the Lexus Design Award India 2023

 The eminent panel of judges this year comprises of:

 David Abraham – Co-founder of Abraham & Thakore, one of India’s most reputed design resources for fashion and accessories.
-David has showcased his design work at multiple respected Fashion Weeks in India and abroad and has been the IDF Design Icon, exhibited at the Victoria & Albert Museum in London, the Indira Gandhi National Center for the Arts in New Delhi and in the Volkart Foundation- sponsored exhibition on Khadi.
+David has showcased his design work at multiple respected Fashion Weeks in India and abroad and has been the IDF Design Icon, exhibited at the Victoria & Albert Museum in London, the Indira Gandhi National Centre for the Arts in New Delhi and in the Volkart Foundation-sponsored exhibition on Khadi.

 Pradeep Krishen – an acclaimed habitat expert, author, and National Award winning Indian filmmaker, known for directing Massey Sahib (1985), In Which Annie Gives It Those Ones (1989), and Electric Moon for Channel 4, UK (1991).
 He has also been associated with the Aga Khan Trust owing to the eco-initiative Sunder Nursery in south Delhi, before taking over as Project Director of the Calico Museum gardens in Ahmedabad, and managing and directing the work of the Abha Mahal Bagh in Nagpur.